 There are two types of Macros in ZerOS - Fixture Macros and User Macros.
 User Macros are not available on FLX S consoles.

 Some fixture functions, such as resetting a fixture or switching a fixture's lamp on, are accessed via Macros rather than using a particular parameter within one of the attributes.
 This is to make controlling the fixture's function easier.
 Often, fixture functions require parameters to be at certain levels, for a certain amount of time, for the function to be activated.
 Fixture macros have all of this information stored in them.
-It also means you don't need to trawl through attributes and parameters to find the function you are after - you can just go to the Macros window, and see the available functions for your patched fixtures.
+It also means you don't need to trawl through attributes and parameters to find the function you are after.

 You may find that some parameter details of your fixtures, are simply labelled "Macros".
 For example there are multiple details of the "Control" parameter in this image simply named "Macros".